DavidSparker0417/bridgeswap-swap/CONTRIBUTING.md

-# Contributing to the Bridgeswap ecosystem 🥞
+# Contributing to the BridgeSwap  ❎

 Thanks for taking the time to contribute !
 You can start by reading our [Contribution guidelines](https://docs.bridgeswap.app/code/contributing) first.